youssefbac/youssefbac/README.md

 ✨I am Youssef Ben Amara a Junior Data Scientist.
 Currently I'm looking for my first job opportunity✨

 - 🌱 I enjoy contributing to open source projects and I am really enthousiastic about learning new technology.
-- 🔭 I'm currently working on a predictive analysis project.
+- 🔭 I'm currently working on an analysis project.
 It consists to develop a dynamic dashboard that help buisness manager to take the best decision.
 - 👯 I’m looking to collaborate on new projets.
 - 📫 How to reach me: benamarayoussef20@gmail.com